pingcap/dm/docs/RFCS/20190906_flow_control.md

 - Bandwidth: Bandwidth describes the maximum data import/replication rate from a DM-worker to downstream, this can be measured by tps from DM-worker (or TPS in downstream, but should filter the data traffic from the specific DM-worker).
 - Latency: Latency is the amount of time it takes for data to travel from DM-worker to downstream.

-The congestion ususlly means the quality of service decreases because of the service node or data link is carrying more data than it can handle.
+The congestion usually means the quality of service decreases because of the service node or data link is carrying more data than it can handle.
 In the data import/replication scenario, the consequence of congestion can be partial downstream database execution timeout, downstream qps decrease or SQL execution latency increase.
 We can use these three indices to determine whether congestion happens and measure the degree of congestion.

 #### How to measure the key indices